Colleges by Location

 Admissions

-You need to find out as much as you can about the entrance requirements of the university in order to increase your chances of being accepted.
-Here are the most important information you have to know about admission at University of Central Florida.
+If you know as much as possible about the institution's criteria for admission, your chances of getting accepted will significantly improve.
+Here are the most relevant facts you need to know about admission at University of Central Florida.

 Test Scores

-The ACT composite average score for all the admitted students in 2023 was 27 and the average GPA was 4.
-Accordingly, you'll probably need an above-average GPA in order to be granted acceptance, as well as an above-average ACT score.
+The average ACT score for all the accepted students in 2025 was 27 and the average GPA was 4.16.
+That means that you need a GPA that's above average in order to get into University of Central Florida; the same goes for your ACT score.

-The SAT Critical Reading average score was 645 for the admitted students, while the average SAT Math score was 633.
+The new students had an average SAT Critical Reading score of 645 and an average SAT Math score of 632.

 Deadlines